PyroDonkey/Firefox-Cloak/README.md

 ## Project Goal

-The aim of Cloak is to create an easy way for users to install a Firefox configuration that provides maximum security and privacy right out of the box.
+The aim of Cloak is to create an easy way for users to install a Firefox configuration that provides enhanced security and privacy right out of the box.
 This project simplifies the process of modifying and applying numerous privacy-enhancing settings, making it accessible for users who want to prioritize their online privacy quickly and easily.

 ## Features

+Cloak offers two configuration options: Standard and Strict.

+### Standard Configuration

-The `strict_config.py` script applies the following privacy-enhancing configurations:
+The `standard_config.py` script applies the following privacy-enhancing configurations:

-- **Enhanced Privacy Protection**: Enables Strict Enhanced Tracking Protection for robust defense against trackers.
+- **Enhanced Privacy Protection**: Enables Standard Enhanced Tracking Protection.
-- **Cookie Management**: Automatically deletes cookies and site data when Firefox is closed.
 - **Telemetry Disabled**: Turns off all telemetry features to prevent data collection.
 - **HTTPS-Only Mode**: Enforces HTTPS connections in all windows for improved security.
-- **DNS Protection**: Configures maximum protection DNS settings and sets Quad9 as the DNS provider.
+- **DNS Protection**: Configures DNS-over-HTTPS settings and sets Quad9 as the DNS provider.
-- **Password Security**: Disables Firefox's built-in password manager feature as dedicated password manager software has better privacy and security features
+- **Password Security**: Disables Firefox's built-in password manager feature.
 - **Search Privacy**:
   - Disables search suggestions for increased privacy.
   - Sets DuckDuckGo as the default search engine.
-  - Adds Brave, Startpage, and Kagi (subscription required) as privacy-focused search options.
+  - Adds Brave, Startpage, and Kagi as privacy-focused search options.
-  - Removes Google, Bing, and eBay from search shortcuts.
+  - Removes Google, and Bing from search shortcuts.
-- **Anti-Fingerprinting**: Activates fingerprinting protection measures to reduce online tracking.
 - **New Tab Page**: Removes sponsored and curated content from the new tab page.
 - **Ad Blocking**: Automatically installs uBlock Origin extension for comprehensive ad and tracker blocking.

+### Strict Configuration

+The `strict_config.py` script applies all the standard configurations plus:

+- **Enhanced Privacy Protection**: Upgrades to Strict Enhanced Tracking Protection for robust defense against trackers.
+- **Cookie Management**: Automatically deletes cookies and site data when Firefox is closed.
+- **Anti-Fingerprinting**: Activates stronger fingerprinting protection measures to reduce online tracking.

 ## Scripts